onejs/one/next.md

 # backlog

+- if they choose yarn we create-vxrn should copy in the .yarnrc.yml + .yarn/releases so it doesnt use old yarn 1

 - document @vxrn/color-scheme and @vxrn/universal-color-scheme

 - uniswap repo has to use commonjs plugin but its very tricky to configure